retroenv/nesgodisasm/README.md

     	enable debugging options for extended logging
   -i string
     	name of the input ROM file
+  -nohexcomments
+    	do not output opcode bytes as hex values in comments -nooffsets
+    	do not output offsets in comments
   -o string
     	name of the output .asm file, printed on console if no name given -q	perform operations quietly